School Logo

 What is Collective Worship?

 Each half-term, we have a whole school focus throughout Collective Worships, linked strongly to Christian Values.
-We used a programme called Roots and Fruits where each Collective Worship follows four elements; Welcome, Learning, Reflecting and Responding.
+We use a programme called Roots and Fruits where each Collective Worship follows four elements; Welcome, Learning, Reflecting and Responding.

 During Collective Worship, we light a candle to show that God is with us and each class brings a decorated, wooden cross to Worship.
 At the end of Collective Worship, although the candle is extinguished, the crosses return to class to show that God is still with us and to remind us of the message shared in Worship.